Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 2. UI Tour (SE will walk through this live).
 For post-workshop participants, click [here](https://docs.snowflake.com/en/user-guide/snowflake-manager.html#quick-tour-of-the-web-interface) for a quick tour of the UI.
 ![Snowflake Worksheets](assets/image29.png)

-3. Lets now create a database and a service accounts for dbt.
+3. Let's now create a database and a service accounts for dbt.

 ```sql
 -------------------------------------------